yonibot/barebones-api/README.md

 #### Barebones API

-This is a sample Rails API in 2 versions, to keep the material clear and easy to follow.
+This is a sample RESTful Rails API in 2 versions, to keep the material clear and easy to follow.
 Version 1 will cover basic API concepts, and version 2 will cover concepts that are a little more advanced and complex, such as authentication.

 The versions will cover the following material: